Local flight school: now could be perfect time to become a pilot - NewsBreak

 While the need is there, he says it takes time and effort to get your license, “It’s gotta be a commitment, it’s not something you just come in and purchase, you actually have to earn it.”

-The first step is getting a private license, learning to fly on small, single-engine planes like the ones students at Leaf Air train on.
-Amongst other things, the FAA requires a minimum of 40 flying hours to obtain your initial certifcation.‘Flightmare’ looms for summer, travel expert warns
+The first step is getting a private license, and learning to fly on small, single-engine planes like the one students at Leaf Air train on.
+Amongst other things, the FAA requires a minimum of 40 flying hours to obtain your initial certification.‘Flightmare’ looms for summer, travel expert warns

 “Learn the basics, then retain the basics and go from there,” Barrett said about the process.